Youth Football I Formation Sweep Play

 This youth football I formation sweep play features a two tight-end set, with a wingback to the right side.
 Having a wing back will allow you to work different blocking angles, while putting the defense in some serious alignment conflicts.

 The I formation offense is a great ground and pound offense.
 The power I formation will allow your team to create an identity.
 The great thing about the I formation is that it will allow you to easily double team defensive linemen.
 When you have those strong and tough defensive linemen, you can get a double team on them and have the fullback lead up through the hole.
 Once you get the power going it will set up the play-action passing game that will absolutely kill the defense.
-Here is an excellent article on the power O football play from Coach Ross, who is the varsity offensive coordinator at my local high school.

 Tight-ends: The play-side tight-end will pull and look to kick out the cornerback.
 We want our tight-ends to aggressively attack the corner, but at the same time be under control.
 You want the running back to be behind the tight-end when he is pulling.
 You do not want to the tight-end to block too early.
 The back-side tight-end will look to get to the middle safety, or to cut off defenders pursuing to the football.